 15 Hospital Street, Providence, R.I.

 Imperial Hall is a residence facility containing single-, double-, triple- and some quad-occupancy rooms.
 Single- and double-occupancy rooms on the second and third floors have private baths, at a slightly higher cost than the first floor.
 The first floor of Imperial offers community bathrooms as well as an on-site kitchen, plus community space on the lower level.
 It is reserved primarily for upperclassmen.
 Student parking is not available at this hall.

 101 Pine Street, Providence, R.I.

 McNulty Hall is located adjacent to The Yena Center (library) at the Pine Street perimeter of Gaebe Commons.
-McNulty houses first-year technology, business, hospitality, arts & sciences and culinary arts students, and features double-, triple- and quad- occupancy rooms, all of which are air conditioned and have private baths.
-Also, McNulty features laundry rooms and a variety of common areas for study and recreational use.
+McNulty houses first-year engineering & design, business, hospitality, arts & sciences and culinary arts students, and features double-, triple- and quad- occupancy rooms, all of which are air conditioned and have private baths.
+McNulty also features laundry rooms and a variety of common areas for study and recreational use.
 Student parking is not available at this hall, although private parking is available from vendors in nearby lots.

 101 Cedar Street, Providence, R.I.